 Health Issues with Infected Homes.

-The health issues that arise can include breathing problems, headaches, nausea, dizziness, skin and eye irritation and respiratory irritation.
-High levels of exposure can result in more severe health problems such as severe lung damage, skin and throat burns or even death.
+The health issues that arise may include breathing problems, headaches, nausea, dizziness, skin and eye irritation and respiratory irritation.
+High levels of exposure can result in severe health problems such as severe lung damage, skin and throat burns or even death.

-To find out more please click on the following link to the Australian Crime Commission (Queensland Police Service).
+To find out more click here for the Australian Crime Commission (Queensland Police Service) article.

 Think your property may have been a clandestine or methamphetamine lab in a past life?
-Call Juvenaire today and a Project Manager will discuss with you, the processes involved and will arrange for an inspection prior to organising further testing.
+Call Juvenaire today and a Project Manager will discuss with you the processes involved.
+We will arrange for an inspection prior to organising further testing.
 We send the meth samples to a specialty lab to ensure that we attain conclusive results for your safety.